Anello Mouthpieces

 Materials used in Mouthpieces

 • Hard Rubber (Ebonite-Molded or Rod) – A very good material.
 It has a low coefficient of expansion and contraction.
-Hard rubber is considered a thermoset material because high heat causes changes the to molecular structure, and the material cannot be changed back to the original by further application of high temperature.
+Hard rubber is considered a thermoset material because high heat causes changes to the molecular structure, and the material cannot be changed back to the original by further application of high temperature.

 • Glass – Typically used for clarinet mouthpieces only.
 Any advantages of glass materials are permanent.
 However, low or high room temperatures can affect intonation.